Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Helen Carr

-Alex, I’m going to put that in the board minutes exactly as you said it.
-Are you comfortable with that?
+Alex, that’s going in the board minutes exactly as you said it.
+Comfortable with that?

 Six months later — Monday, 8:30 AM